Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 (2) Existing law requires any person, within 60 days of bringing a firearm into the state, to mail or personally deliver to the Department of Justice a report, as prescribed by the department, describing the firearm and providing personal information.

 Existing law requires any sale, loan, or transfer of a firearm to be processed through a licensed firearms dealer.
-Existing law exempts from this requirement the transfer of certain firearms that are curios or relics to a licensed firearm collector.
-Existing law requires a collector who receives a firearm pursuant to these provisions, within 30 days after taking possession, to mail or personally deliver to the Department of Justice a report, as prescribed by the department, describing the firearm and providing personal information.
+Existing law exempts from this requirement the transfer of certain firearms that are curios or relics to a licensed firearm collector, and certain transfers made by gift, bequest, intestate succession, or operation of law.
+Existing law requires a person who receives a firearm pursuant to these provisions, within 30 days after taking possession, to submit to the Department of Justice a report, as prescribed by the department, describing the firearm and providing personal information.
+Existing law also requires a collector who imports such a firearm into the state to submit a report to the department.

-This bill would instead require additionally allow the person to electronically submit these reports.
+This bill would require these reports to be submitted in a form and manner prescribed by the department and authorize the department to charge a fee for the processing of these forms, as specified.
+The bill would make the furnishing of false or fictitious information on these reports, as specified, punishable as a misdemeanor.
 The bill would also authorize the department to request photographs of the firearm to determine if it is a prohibited weapon, as specified.

 (3) Existing law exempts certain other transactions from the requirement to be processed through a licensed firearms dealer and does not require these transactions to be reported to the Department of Justice, including, without limitation, sales, deliveries, or transfers of firearms between importers and manufacturers of firearms, transfers of firearms to a gunsmith for repairs, loans of a firearm to a hunter, loans of a firearm to a person attending a police academy, and temporary transfers of a firearm for safekeeping, as specified.
 Existing law allows a person transferring or receiving a firearm pursuant to one of these provisions or a person moving out of state with a firearm to report that information to the department.

-This bill would require allow a report submitted pursuant to this provision to be submitted electronically and would prescribe the information to be included in the report. these reports, as specified.
+This bill would require these reports to be submitted in a form and manner prescribed by the department and would prescribe the information to be included in these reports, as specified.
 The bill would require the department to establish a fee for submission of this information, as specified.
 The bill would also authorize the department to request photographs of the firearm to determine if it is a prohibited weapon, as specified.
 The bill would make the filing of any false information pursuant to this provision a crime punishable as a misdemeanor.
 By creating a new crime, this bill would impose a state-mandated local program.

 This bill would also require the department, upon receipt of this information, to examine specified records to determine if the transferee is prohibited from possessing a firearm.